-An introductory study of the management of psychotherapeutic client care including the intake process, diagnostic strategies, case formulation, and treatment selection.
+study of the An introductory management psychotherapeutic client care including the intake process, diagnostic strategies, case formulation, and treatment selection.
 Criteria from the Diagnostic and Statistical Manual for Mental Disorders and the use of data management systems are emphasized.
 Prerequisite: Senior standing.
 Three semester hours credit.